Scrollto

 Conclusion

-Unfortunately, as we were releasing the last bits of DLS, COVID was at its worst.
+As we were releasing the last bits of DLS, COVID was at its worst.
 In my time wrapping on DLS, Brian made the decision on reducing the size of the Airbnb workforce.

 Case study 03